JanCarlosBTC/Digital-Desk/README.md

 # Digital Desk

 A comprehensive, digital workspace for entrepreneurs to organize their thoughts, brainstorm effectively, and make strategic decisions.
+This application serves as an onboarding tool for clients.

 ## Documentation